siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 export { List, ListItem } from './ListComponents'
 ```

 The foundation is now set to add on the documentation part of the library :book:.
-We'll get to that next!
+But first, [consolidating components into a plugin](/post/creating-vue-component-library-plugin/)!
+We'll get to that next.